- 1 What are Illinois Top 3 crops?

 Illinois is a leading farm income state with corn as its most important crop.
 Most of the crop is sold as grain and livestock feed but corn is also processed to produce corn syrup, starch and fuel alcohol.
 Soybeans are the second most farm product, followed by hay, wheat, rye, oats and grain sorghum.

-What is Illinois top crop?
+What vegetable is Illinois known for?

-What do they grow in Southern Illinois?
+What crops grow in southern Illinois?

 Today, the majority of farmers plant mainly grain, corn, soybeans and wheat.
 But there is also a growing number of farmers who are turning to vegetable and specialty crop area, with crops such as green beans, white corn, cabbage, cucumbers, sweet corn and melons.

 Why is Illinois good for growing crops?